-Originally founded in 1974, Camp Barcovan has been a family-owned and operated campground and has built a reputation as one of the finest camping and R.V. resorts in Eastern Ontario.
-A renowned haven for anglers and bird-watchers, Camp Barcovan has been a long-time favourite for many local and international visitors, some of whom have made Barcovan their summer home for generations.
-Under new ownership since 2012, owners Elizabeth and Jerry Zbroszczyk will work on the continued success of the resort and expand its current operation while maintaining its distinctive charm and congenial atmosphere.
+Established in 1974, Camp Barcovan has always been a family-owned and operated campground and has built a reputation as one of the finest camping and R.V. resorts in Eastern Ontario.
+Located in an area renowned by anglers and bird-watchers, Camp Barcovan has been a long-time favourite for many local and international visitors, some of whom have made Barcovan their summer home for generations.
+Since 2012, the campground has been operated by its new owners, Elizabeth and Jerry Zbroszczyk, who have worked to continue and expand the success of the resort while maintaining its distinctive charm and congenial atmosphere.

-A beautiful island adventure, Prince Edward County is a mecca for artists, nature lovers and anyone looking for a getaway … for a weekend break or for life.
-Renowned for its sailing, fishing and giant sand dunes, The County also offers live theatre, artist studios and galleries, unique regional cuisine and a flourishing wine region.
+Prince Edward County is a mecca for artists, nature lovers, wine enthusiasts, and anyone looking for an exciting weekend getaway.
+Famous for its sandy beaches and scenic countryside, The County also features artist studios and galleries, unique regional cuisine and a flourishing wine region.